 Find us at 132 West 21st Street 10th floor, New York, NY 10011 or call us at 212.592.2274

 SVA Library West is a satellite library space located on the lower level of 133 West 21st Street.
-This attractive and casual area features a selection of magazines, displays of new books, DVDs and video games, computers, comfortable seating, a group study area with wall mounted display, and a book scanner.
+This attractive and casual space features a selection of magazines, displays of new books, video games and tabletop games, iMacs, a book scanner, a spacious lounge with comfortable seating, two group study rooms, and a video game room.
 Students can request circulating materials from the main library at 380 Second Avenue, which will be delivered to SVA Library West the next day.
-Reference consultation and library instruction will also be available in the space.
+Reference consultation and library instruction are also available in the space.

 Find us at 133 W 21st St, lower level, New York, NY 10011 or call us at 212.592.2810